dsx0/cassandra-ecaudit/README.md

 Is a simple maven based java-project containing the testclass "**CassandraTestClient**".
 Source: [CassandraTestClient](https://github.com/dsx0/cassandra-ecaudit/blob/main/cassandra-ecaudit-testclient/src/main/java/test/CassandraTestClient.java)

-- It automatically connects to localhost:9042 and creates a "persons" keyspace (**if not exists**) with testdata
+- It automatically connects to localhost:9042 using standard user (cassandra:cassandra) and creates a "persons" keyspace (**if not exists**) with testdata
 - It executes selects using different types:
   - **Test manual statement** (Simple query)
   - **Test manual PreparedStatement** (Query with PreparedStatement)